radioactivedecay/radioactivedecay/docs/source/plotting.rst

 Now we can see the long-lived Pb-210 radionuclide and its progeny, which form over a period of months.
 Large numbers of curves can make the graphs difficult to read.
-Use the ``display`` parameter to specify only the radionuclides you want to display.
+Use the ``display`` parameter to specify only the nuclides you wish to display.
 The curves follow the same order as the list you supply:

 .. code-block:: python3